CDAT/cdms/docs/source/manual/cdms_2.rst

     "``Dataset.createVariable(String id, String datatype, List axes)``", "Create a Variable in a Dataset.
 This function is not yet implemented."
-    "``CdmsFile.createVariable(String id, String datatype, List axes or Grids)``", "Create a Variable in a CdmsFile."
+    "``CdmsFile.createVariable(String id, String datatype, List axes or Grids)``", "Create a Variable in a CdmsFile.
-    ,"``id`` is the name of the variable.  ``datatype`` is the MV2 or Numpy | typecode, for example, MV2.Float.  ``axesOrGrids`` is a list of Axis and/or Grid objects, on which the variable is defined.
-Specifying a rectilinear grid is equivalent to listing the grid latitude and longitude axes, in the order defined for the grid. \*\*Note:\*\* this argument can either be a list or a tuple.
+       * ``id`` is the name of the variable.
+       * ``datatype`` is the MV2 or Numpy | typecode, for example, MV2.Float.
+       * ``axesOrGrids`` is a list of Axis and/or Grid objects, on which the variable is defined.
+Specifying a rectilinear grid is equivalent to listing the grid latitude and longitude axes, in the order defined for the grid.
+       **Note:** this argument can either be a list or a tuple.
 If the tuple form is used, and there is only one element, it must have a following comma, e.g.: ``(axisobj,)``."
-    "``cdms.createVariable(array, typecode=None, copy=0, savespace=0,mask=None, fill_value=None, grid=None, axes=None,attributes=None, id=None)``", "Create a transient variable, not associated with a file or dataset.  ``array`` is the data values: a Variable, masked array, or Numpy array. ``typecode`` is the MV2 typecode of the array.
-Defaults to the typecode of array. ``copy`` is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array. ``savespace`` is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting. ``mask`` is an array of integers with value 0 or 1, having the same shape as array.  array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
-The default mask is obtained from array if present, otherwise is None.  ``fill_value`` is the missing value flag.
-The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables. ``grid`` is a rectilinear grid object. ``axes`` is a tuple of axis objects.
+    "``cdms.createVariable(array, typecode=None, copy=0, savespace=0,mask=None, fill_value=None, grid=None, axes=None,attributes=None, id=None)``", "Create a transient variable, not associated with a file or dataset.
+       * ``array`` is the data values: a Variable, masked array, or Numpy array.
+       * ``typecode`` is the MV2 typecode of the array.
+Defaults to the typecode of array.
+       * ``copy`` is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array.
+       * ``savespace`` is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting.
+       * ``mask`` is an array of integers with value 0 or 1, having the same shape as array.  array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
+The default mask is obtained from array if present, otherwise is None.
+       * ``fill_value`` is the missing value flag.
+The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables.
+       * ``grid`` is a rectilinear grid object.
+       * ``axes`` is a tuple of axis objects.
 By default the axes are obtained from array if present.
-Otherwise for a dimension of length n, the default axis has values [0., 1., ..., double(n)]. ``attributes`` is a dictionary of attribute values.
+Otherwise for a dimension of length n, the default axis has values [0., 1., ..., double(n)].
+       * ``attributes`` is a dictionary of attribute values.
 The dictionary keys must be strings.
-By default the dictionary is obtained from array if present, otherwise is empty. ``id`` is the string identifier of the variable.
+By default the dictionary is obtained from array if present, otherwise is empty.
+       * ``id`` is the string identifier of the variable.
 By default the id is obtained from array if possible, otherwise is set to 'variable\_n' for some integer."